NEXT CONCERT

 ‘A great work superbly done.
 The conductor was Richard Bonynge...There was fine playing and choral singing.’
 Tim Ashley in The Guardian reviewing COG’s performance of Donizetti’s Belisario.

-For forthcoming performances see Future Plans
+For forthcoming performances see Future Concerts

 For booking information see Box Office page